 As you browse this website, you will get to know more about who I am, where I am in my own journey, and how I might be able to assist you or a loved one on their journey.
 I offer the following information to increase your comfort in making a decision about whether we would work well together.

-I have two grown children, who I raised mainly as a single mother, and one granddaughter, who is blessing all of our lives.
-My son is successful in a field interfacing between computers and healthcare, having been promoted 5 times in 13 years at his company.
-He is completing his Master's Degree in Business.
-My daughter is happily married, with one child; she recently completed her doctorate and obtained a great job in her field of choice.
+I have two grown children, who I raised mainly as a single mother; and I also have two grand-daughters, who are a blessing in all of our lives.
+My son is successful in a field interfacing between computers and healthcare, having been promoted at least 5 times in 18 years at his company.
+He has found the love of his life and is very happy and he is completing his Master’s Degree in Business.
+My daughter is happily married, with two children; she completed her doctorate and obtained a great job in her field of choice.
 Until fairly recently, I had a Cavalier King Charles Spaniel, Molly, who had often accompanied me to the office and assisted in providing therapy and her own form of healing for many years.
-I recently rescued a shih tzu terrier mix, Muffin, who now accompanies me to the office to provide her own style of love and support during therapy.
+She completed her earthly journey.
+I then rescued a shih tzu terrier mix, Muffin, who accompanied me to the office to provide her own style of love and support during therapy.
+She was a great therapy dog, too, and is missed by many.
+My most recent rescue is a chihuahua-yorkie mix named Abbie.
 (She is not yet an official therapy dog; but she is figuring it out, gradually.)
-I enjoy reading, nature walks, music, gardening, spiritual connections, movies, personal and spiritual growth, and "collecting metaphors."
+As with Muffin, she is developing her own energetic, spritely form of therapy.
+I enjoy reading, nature walks, music, gardening, spiritual connections, movies, personal and spiritual growth, and “collecting metaphors.”
 Waterfalls and babbling brooks speak to my spirit.

 Interest in this Field

 I believe I was led to do healing work by the way my own life unfolded.
-My own childhood and adult life have included many challenges, as most people's do.
+My own childhood and adult life have included many challenges, as most people’s do.
 Some of those challenges were related to the cultural (second generation Polish immigrant) and environmental (mother raised in an orphanage) backgrounds of my parents.
-I also was a single parent, after divorcing my children's father, who has a significant mental illness, which resulted in his experiencing long periods of unemployment and under-employment.
-Later in life, I learned a great deal as I recuperated from multiple serious injuries, including a brain injury, sustained in a car accident while a single parent and studying in a doctoral program.
+I also was a single parent, after divorcing my children’s father, who has a significant mental illness.
+Later in life, I learned a great deal as I recuperated from multiple serious injuries, including a brain injury, sustained in a car accident while a single parent studying in a doctoral program.
 I was able to turn each of these challenges, as well as others not mentioned here, into opportunities for personal growth.
-I have integrated each one as a necessary and beloved part of my Spiritual Journey, becoming a living example of the Wounded Healer archetype -- supposedly the most potent healers.
+I have integrated each one as a necessary and beloved part of my Spiritual Journey, becoming a living example of the Wounded Healer archetype – common to some of the most potent healers.

 I have been guided to certain types of healing adventures over the course of my life, including psychotherapy, spiritual exploration and alternative healing approaches for physical and social-emotional-psychological growth and healing.
 The life lessons I have experienced and the ways I have grown and healed through these various opportunities have taught me in ways and at depths I could not have learned or experienced as fully in graduate school or internships alone.
 That is why I provide a holistic approach to therapy.